 **Please drop off your poster at the conference registration desk on Tuesday (25 July) anytime from 1:30 to 5:00 pm.
 The conference secretariat will set up the posters on Tuesday evening.
 The posters will be arranged in two groups as follows: quality or process improvement projects and health intervention or HAPPS projects.

-Poster viewing times are from 10:30 to 12:00 on Wednesday (July 26) morning.
+Poster viewing time is from 10:30 AM to 12:00 Noon on Wednesday, July 26.
 Poster presenters should be beside their posters during these times to answer questions from viewers.